-The Consulting Initiative is an offering of the Broad College of Business to the MSU student community that prepares a select group of students for careers in management consulting.
-The Consulting Initiative admits students via a competitive application process.
-Through a variety of academic and professional activities, the Consulting Initiative prepares these students for the highly selective and unique hiring process used by consulting firms.
+The Consulting Academy @ MSU prepares students, admitted via a competitive selection process, for careers in management consulting.
+Through a variety of academic and professional activities, the Consulting Academy @ MSU prepares these students for the highly selective and unique hiring process used by consulting firms.

 Management consulting firms with subject-area practices and specialized (niche) consulting firms (those with focused expertise in information technology, supply chain management, life sciences as examples) seek majors relevant to their focus.

 Consulting firms consider previous work experience for both graduate and undergraduate applicants.
 However, many consulting firms do not offer internships; those that do may offer fewer internships than they have full-time openings after graduation.
 Internships with client firms (Fortune 500 companies for the large consulting firms) can be advantageous.
 Consulting firms value unique community service projects at home or abroad.
 In addition, the experience of starting your own business (successfully or not) can enhance a candidate’s appeal.
 Leadership experience gained through student organizations is a plus, especially a role that results in stories of working through challenges faced.
 Involvement in a student-run consulting club that incorporates case interview practice is not a requirement but highly preferred.

 There are Michigan State University alumni working in management consulting positions across all the major consulting firms nationally.
 Students in the Consulting Academy @ MSU have special opportunities to gain insight from MSU alumni visits and build networking connections in the industry at a very early stage in their careers as a result.